What is etanercept?

 In New Zealand, PHARMAC has approved funding for severe treatment-resistant psoriasis in adults on Special Authority application.
 In children older than 4 years, it is approved for use for up to 24 weeks.

 How does etanercept work?

 Etanercept is genetically engineered from human protein.
 It works by directly binding to TNF molecules in the blood and diseased tissue.
 Etanercept-bound TNF cannot bind to or activate TNF receptors.
-TNF is involved in normal inflammatory and immune processes, and is there are high levels in skin affected by psoriasis.
+TNF-alpha helps the body fight infection and cancer, but when overproduced it can have harmful effects.
+In psoriasis, there is overproduction to TNF.

 How effective is etanercept in psoriasis?